 Mobile affiliates focus on mobile marketing or pay-per-call marketing specifically.
 Certain sites build affiliate links to their apps.
 That goes for coupons or data feed sites that have an app, but it also goes for standalone apps themselves.
 Popular apps like Pandora use affiliate links to send users to Apple’s iTunes Store.

 Social media affiliates use social media channels to market the merchant’s products that they promote.

 8. Video Affiliates

 Video marketing is a type of commission-based marketing.
 These would be affiliates that focus on video creatives, which are known to yield higher conversion rates.
-Affiliate video marketing is a type of commission-based marketing which is managed by affiliates.
-These affiliates create videos in order to endorse products and services for a specific business.
+Affiliate video marketing is a type of commission-based marketing that is managed by affiliates.
+These affiliates create videos to endorse products and services for a specific business.

 Working through an affiliate network offering videos to their affiliates you can select the Videos you want to promote.
 Using tracking software the merchant company can tell if someone clicked on the advertised product and made a purchase you would get a commission.